The Barbie Movie Is The Style Event Of The Season

 Marissa Smith was a lifelong Barbie fan.
 But nothing could quite match to the frenzy she felt when the first Barbie movie trailer dropped last year.
 “I started going through this rabbit hole of finding vintage bags and apparel that were Barbie-branded,” she admits.
 “That really started me on this path of ‘I need to dress up for these film screenings.’”

-She’s far from the only person planning to dress up in Barbiecore this weekend to go see the Barbie movie, starring Margot Robbie and Ryan Reynolds as Barbie and Ken.
+She’s far from the only person dressing up in Barbiecore to go see the Barbie movie, starring Margot Robbie and Ryan Gosling as Barbie and Ken.
 The Barbie craze has intensified throughout the summer, largely thanks to Robbie and her stylist Andrew Mukamal’s choice to outfit the actress after vintage Barbie looks for the film’s press tour.
 Now, fashion is one of the main tools people are using to channel their excitement for the film and nostalgia for the decades-old toy that’s both celebrated and vilified for its representations of womanhood.
 “It's very rare that the girls and the gays and the theys get to express themselves or come together in a special way that's generally just for them,” says Smith.

 Advertisement